The ORBIT methodology in practice — where theory meets execution

 | New employee onboarding | 3 months to productivity | 3 weeks (AI-guided) | 10 weeks |

-McKinsey research shows knowledge workers spend an average of 8.2 hours per week searching for information that already exists somewhere in the organisation.
-That's over 400 hours per year per person — 10 full work weeks — consumed entirely by complexity.
-A unified Knowledge Fabric eliminates this waste completely.
+McKinsey research (2012) found knowledge workers spend roughly 1.8 hours per day — more than 9 hours per week, about 19% of their time — searching for and gathering information that already exists somewhere in the organisation.
+That's over 400 hours per year per person — roughly 10 full work weeks — consumed entirely by complexity.
+A unified Knowledge Fabric attacks this waste directly.

 The Productivity Supernova doesn't just make processes faster — it returns time to humans.
 And unlike cost savings that show up in spreadsheets, returned time compounds.
 An engineer who gets 6 hours back per day doesn't just write more code — they think more deeply, design more carefully, and discover opportunities they never had time to notice.

-$4.3 trillion in unmet human needs.
-Not because we lack intelligence, but because complexity made serving those needs uneconomical.
+McKinsey estimated in 2023 that generative AI alone could add $2.6–4.4 trillion in value annually.
+Needs of that scale went unmet not because we lack intelligence, but because complexity made serving them uneconomical.

 CHAPTER THESIS: The Productivity Supernova doesn't just make existing work faster — it makes previously impossible work possible.
 The market expansion that follows is not incremental but explosive.